SouhaMourou/SouhaMourou/README.md

   🌱 What I'm Learning

-I'm always learning and exploring new technologies and techniques in the field of machine learning and remote sensing.
+I'm always learning and exploring new technologies and techniques in the field of Machine Learning and Data Science.
 Currently, I'm focusing on:

 - Cuda with Python